TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/Well-Architected-Framework.md

-There are five design principles in the cloud in Reliability:
+Reliability's five design principles in the cloud are :

-    - Automatically recover from an error
+    - Automatically recover from an error(self healing)
     - Test recovery procedures
     - Horizontally scale to increase total workload availability
-    - Stop guessing capacity
+    - Stop guessing capacity(Build resiliency and availability in the App requirement)
     - Manage change in automation